cmgsalazar/sea-petchem/README.md

 This repository holds data on petrochemical project and financing in Southeast Asia, from the London Stock Exchange Group (LSEG) Data & Analytics, formerly Refinitiv, as of 15 November 2024.

-The data will be analyzed and used for a scoping report produced for and published by the [Center for Energy, Ecology, and Development](https://ceedphilippines.com/).
+The data will be analyzed and used for a scoping report produced for and published by the [Center for Energy, Ecology, and Development (CEED)](https://ceedphilippines.com/).

 ## Working file

 Datasets downloaded from LSEG Refinitiv were *manually* sanitized and merged with previous datasets.
 This allows for the verification of data points and line items.

-`wf_data.csv` is the main working file and contains the clean data.
+`wf_data.xlsx` is the main working file and contains the clean data.
 It contains the following sheets:

 | Sheet name | Content |
 | -------- | ------- |